SoftwareBrothers/adminjs-dev/docs-src/tutorials/passing-resources.md

 When you pass **SomeDataModel** to {@link AdminBroOptions#databases databases[]} or {@link AdminBroOptions#resources resources[]}, AdminBro will automatically run all the registered adapters and check their corresponding {@link BaseDatabase.isAdapterFor} or {@link BaseResource.isAdapterFor} methods.
 If Adapter returns `true` AdminBro feeds it (in the constructor) with **SomeDataModel**.

-In order to write your own adapter you have to create these 2 classes and write implementation for all methods like {@link BaseDatabase#find find}, {@link BaseDatabase#create create}, etc.
+In order to write your own adapter, you have to create these 2 classes and write the implementation for all methods like {@link BaseDatabase#find find}, {@link BaseDatabase#create create}, etc.

 HINT: You can also write only a **Resource** class (extending {@link BaseResource}) and pass its instance